agilebits/onepassword-app-extension/README.md

 To get started, download the 1Password Extension project from https://github.com/AgileBits/onepassword-extension/archive/master.zip, or [clone it from GitHub](https://github.com/AgileBits/onepassword-extension).

 Inside the downloaded folder, you'll find the resources needed to integrate with 1Password, such as images, scripts, and sample code.
-The sample code includes two apps from ACME Corporation: one that demonstrates how to integrate the 1Password Login and Signup features, as well as a web browser that showcases the WebView Filling feature.
+The sample code includes two apps from ACME Corporation: one that demonstrates how to integrate the 1Password Login and Register features, as well as a web browser that showcases the WebView Filling feature.

-### Step 2: Install the Latest 1Password & XCode Betas
+### Step 2: Install the Latest 1Password & Xcode Betas

-The sample project depends upon having the latest version of XCode 6, as well as the 1Password Beta installed on your iOS device.
+The sample project depends upon having the latest version of Xcode 6, as well as the 1Password Beta installed on your iOS device.

 <!---
 If you are developing for OS X, you can enable betas within the 1Password > Preferences > Updates window (as shown [here](i.agilebits.com/Preferences_197C0C6B.png)) and enabling the _Include beta builds_ checkbox.
 Mac App Store users should [download the webstore version](https://agilebits.com/downloads) in order to enable betas.